dodosebn/dodosebn/README.md

 ## 💬 About Me

-I enjoy **learning new technologies, building projects, and contributing to open-source**.
+I enjoy **learning new technologies, building projects, and Training AI Models**.
-Always excited to **collaborate, share knowledge, and grow with the community**!
+Always excited to **collaborate, Learn and share knowledge**!

 ---